sifatsiddik/OG.FLUSH/README.md

     `python -m ensurepip --upgrade`
 4. Once pip is installed, type the following command to install the required libraries.
     `python -m pip install networkx numpy pandas`
-5. The console will download and install the missing libraries, and skip the ones already installed.
+5. The console will download and install the missing libraries and skip the ones already installed.
 6. Once done, close the shell, restart QGIS and the plugin should work.

 QGIS' own Python Console can be used to install the libraries as well, if pip is already installed.